 Condo apartments in Toronto have fared a lot better than detached properties, mainly due to their lower price point.
 While condos have seen the average price drop by only 6%, detached houses have decreased by 16%.
 Although that may not sound like much of a difference, you have to consider that the price of detached houses is much higher.
 In dollar values, the average price for a detached house has gone down by $337,253, while the average price for a condo has only decreased by $51,009.
 Despite the softer market, the summer and fall months seem to present a great opportunity for move-up buyers as the gap between condos and freehold properties is narrowing.

 June vs May market stats

-The market has stalled further in June compared to May, however the change is not nearly as drastic as it was in the spring.
-Available listing were almost level compared to May, while sales were down by an average of 13% across the GTA.
-The number of listings will be an great indicator to watch over the next few months.
+The market has stalled further in June compared to May, however, the change is not nearly as drastic as it was in the spring.
+Available listings were almost level compared to May, while sales were down by an average of 13% across the GTA.
+The number of listings will be a great indicator to watch over the next few months.
 With the unemployment rate low, the majority of households aren’t in a position where they need to sell their home.
 If would-be sellers decide to take a wait-and-see attitude over the next few months, it is possible that active listings could trend lower as well.
 This could cause market conditions to tighten somewhat, providing some support for home prices.

 Would you like to know what’s happening with home prices in your area?
 Check below